|

 Grading:

-Regrade policy: Homework assignments and tests will be returned in class.
-If you think a grading error was made on an assignment or test, or if you do not get the assignment or test handed back to you, you should talk to the TA or the instructor within a week of when it was handed back.
+Regrade policy: Graded homework assignments will be returned via gradescope.
+If you think a grading error was made, you must file a regrade request using gradescope within one week of when the graded work was released.
+For any other work or exam that is not handled via gradescope, you must talk to the TA or the instructor within a week of when it was handed back.

 Many of the materials created for this course are the intellectual property of the instructor.
 This includes, but is not limited to, the syllabus, lectures and course notes.
 Except to the extent not protected by copyright law, any use, distribution or sale of such materials requires the permission of the instructor.
 Please be aware that it is a violation of university policy to reproduce, for distribution or sale, class lectures or class notes, unless copyright has been explicitly waived by the faculty member.